 Ohio has reported chronic absenteeism data on its school and district report cards since the 2014-2015 school year.
 Beginning in 2017-2018, this indicator will contribute to the Indicators Met measure within the Achievement component (described above).
+Beginning in 2021-2022, the indicator will contribute to the Gap Closing Component (described above) and no longer factor into the Achievement Component.
 For the chronic absenteeism indicator, a school or district will be deemed to "meet" the indicator if it either: